 Not Just Chicago or the State of Illinois

-According to the Governor’s Highway Safety Association (GHSA), there was a 10 percent average increase of pedestrian fatalities across the country during the first half of 2015 in comparison to the same period in 2014.
+According to the Governor’s Highway Safety Association (GHSA), there was a 10 percent average increase in pedestrian fatalities across the country during the first half of 2015 in comparison to the same period in 2014.
 What is alarming though is that the state of Illinois saw an increase of 24 percent, with pedestrian deaths jumping from 55 in 2014 to 68 in 2015.
 This puts the state at the 16th highest increase in the country.

 The GSHA report showed that most pedestrian fatalities occur in large states with large urban areas.
-In the first half of 2015, New York, Texas, California and Florida accounted for 42 percent of all pedestrian fatalities.
-Pedestrian fatalities now account for 15 percent of all crash-related deaths, where just a decade ago, that number was 11 percent according to GSHA data.
+In the first half of 2015, New York, Texas, California, and Florida accounted for 42 percent of all pedestrian fatalities.
+Pedestrian fatalities now account for 15 percent of all crash-related deaths, whereas just a decade ago, that number was 11 percent according to GSHA data.
 According to Richard Retting, one of the report’s authors, “We are projecting the largest year-to-year increase in pedestrian fatalities since national records have been kept, and therefore we are quite alarmed.”